PART ONE: THE CHILD

 Something was very wrong.

 One of the street urchins, a girl named Suzanne, came running toward him.
-She was small and thin, with dirty blonde hair that hung in tangles around a face that might have been pretty if it were ever clean.
+Small and thin, with dirty blonde hair that hung in tangles around a face that might have been pretty if it were ever clean.
 Her clothes were even more ragged than Petro's—a dress that had been patched so many times it was more patches than original fabric—and she ran barefoot despite the cold.
-Her feet were callused and tough from a lifetime of going without shoes, but they were also covered in small cuts and scrapes from the cobblestones.

-She was like him.
+Like him.
 An orphan in all but name, with parents who were dead or might as well be.
 Her mother had sold her for a jug of wine when Suzanne was three years old, and she'd been living on the streets ever since.
-She slept in doorways and under carts, ate whatever she could steal or scavenge, and survived through a combination of luck, cunning, and sheer stubbornness.

-She was the only person in Ashwick who didn't look at Petro with pity or contempt.
+The only person in Ashwick who didn't look at Petro with pity or contempt.
 She looked at him like he was a person.
-Like he mattered.

 Two weeks ago, she'd found him behind the tanner's shop, curled up and shivering after his father had thrown him out in the rain.
 She'd shared her blanket—a threadbare scrap of wool she'd stolen from a merchant's cart—and sat with him until the storm passed.
 They hadn't talked much.
 She'd just been there, a small presence in the darkness, reminding him that he wasn't completely alone.

 She talked about leaving sometimes.
 Not with any real plan—just dreams.
 She wanted to see the sea.
-She'd never seen it, but she'd heard merchants talk about it—endless water stretching to the horizon, salt air and screaming gulls and ships with white sails.
 She collected pretty stones and bits of colored glass, keeping them hidden in a hole in the wall of the old granary.
 "When I have enough," she'd told Petro once, "I'll trade them for passage on a ship.
 Then I'll sail away and never come back."

-It was a child's dream, impossible and beautiful.
+A child's dream, impossible and beautiful.
 But she held onto it with a fierceness that Petro admired.
 Even when the world was cruel, she found something to hope for.
-She saw beauty where others saw only garbage.
 That was Suzanne—stubborn and hopeful and alive in a way that Petro had forgotten he could be.

 Small kindnesses.
 Small moments.
 But they meant everything to Petro.
 In a life filled with cruelty and indifference, Suzanne was the only light he had.